 before you travel

 Remember that Madeira loves to see you arrive.
-Tourism is their lifeblood and they put their act together accordingly.
+Tourism is their lifeblood and they have put their act together accordingly.
 The fact that they offer a free covid-19 test is a costly affair, but they put their money where their mouth is.
 Investing in keeping the island a safe destination and making the tourists feel welcome is a very clever idea.

 separate mobile phone numbers and separate email addies